Terms of Service and New Patient Agreement,

 - Medical doctors are licensed and regulated by the Medical Board of California, (800) 632-2322, www.mbc.ca.gov

-- While you are obligated to pay a flat monthly fee for general concierge non-medical access (not care), Remedy Psychiatry shall charge the monthly fee of $179 for your first month, and $89 per month starting in your second month.
+Remedy Psychiatry shall charge the monthly fee of $179 for your first month if you are an adult age of 18 or older, or $199 for your first month for patients under the age of 18, and $89 per month starting in your second month if you are an adult age 18 or older, or $99 starting in your second month if you are under the age of 18.
 Your flat monthly fee is the maximum amount you will pay, excluding billing for no-show appointments, late cancellation appointments, or fees billed for completing documentation.
 All text messages and telephone calls will be considered as follow-up to the initial and subsequent face-to-face video chat appointments.
-Your credit card will be charged $179 for your initial monthly and $89 every month after starting in the second month.
+Your credit card will be charged $179 for your first month if you are an adult age of 18 or older, or $199 for your first month for patients under the age of 18, and $89 per month starting in your second month and every month after if you are an adult age 18 or older, or $99 starting in your second month if you are under the age of 18.
 This Agreement is not a health benefit plan as otherwise described by law as it only pertains to a limited set of services provided through Remedy Psychiatry.
 This Agreement does not satisfy minimum essential coverage standards for health insurance under state or under the federal Patient Protection and Affordable Care Act, as currently enacted or hereafter amended, 26 U.S.C.
 5000a, and there may be tax consequences for those who do not have not qualified comprehensive health coverage in addition to this Agreement.
 If this Agreement terminates for any reason, and you have not already purchased health care insurance coverage that will satisfy state and federal minimum coverage standards, you will not be able to purchase new individual health insurance until the next health insurance open enrollment period has begun.
-Remedy Psychiatry and its providers are not affiliated with any health insurance plan, and none of the medical services provided hereunder will be covered by your health insurance.
 Remedy Psychiatry only covers those services specifically identified in this Agreement when delivered or arranged by Remedy Psychiatry providers according to the terms of this Agreement.
 Remedy Psychiatry providers may refer a patient to a non-Remedy Psychiatry provider for medical services, prescription drugs or supplies, but in that circumstance, you will need to contact your health insurance provider and follow the health plan’s managed care procedures in order to obtain coverage for the referred services, prescription drugs or supplies under the health plan’s benefits.
 Certain services identified in this Agreement may already be covered under your health plan at no additional cost when provided by non-Remedy Psychiatry providers.
 You will need to contact your health plan to understand the benefits and limitations of your health insurance plan and any overlap between the services offered under this Agreement and the coverage under your health insurance plan.

-The following are the IntakeQ and Onpatient Terms and Conditions (the “Agreement”) which govern your access and use of our online platform through which medical treatment and counseling may be provided (collectively, the “Platform”).
+The following are the IntakeQ,Drchrono, Onpatient, and iPlum Terms and Conditions of Use which govern your access and use of our online platforms through which medical treatment and counseling may be provided (collectively, the “Platform”).
 The Platform may be provided or be accessible via multiple websites or applications whether owned and/or operated by us or by third parties, including, without limitation, the website https://www.Remedy Psychiatry.com and its related apps.

-By accessing or using the Platform, you are entering into this Agreement.
-You should read this Agreement carefully before starting to use the Platform.
-If you do not agree to be bound to any term of this Agreement, you must not access the Platform.
+By accessing or using the Platform, you are agreeing to each of the below Terms and Conditions of Use.
+You should read these separate Terms and Conditions of Use.
+If you do not agree to be bound by these separate Terms and Conditions of Use, you must not access the Platform.

 When the terms “we”, “us”, “our” or similar are used in this Agreement, they refer to any company that is affiliated with, and/or owns and operates the Platform, including but not limited to Remedy Psychiatry, Inc., P.C., and Remedy Psychiatry, Inc. (the “Company”).